Staro-Kalinkin Bridge: Location

-The bridge is located at the mouth of the Fontanka River.
+The bridge is at the mouth of the Fontanka River.
 From the left bank, the following are approaches to the bridge: Staro-Peterhof Avenue, Tsiolkovsky Street (near the bridge on the Fontanka Embankment).
 Repin Square and Lotsmanskaya Street are on the right bank.
 Traffic flows from Sadovaya Street to the bridge along the Fontanka River embankment.

 Upstream is the English Bridge, and below is the Galerny Bridge.

 The nearest metro station (1.7 km) is Narvskaya.

 Name

 The bridge got its name from the name of the nearby Kalinkina Village (a small Finnish village well-known since the 17th century).

-During its existence, the bridge has repeatedly changed its name: "Kalinkovsky Bridge" (1755), "Kalinkinsky Bridge" (1758-1875), "Kalinkin Bridge" (1763-1867).
-Since 1820, after the appearance of the Malo-Kalinkin Bridge across the Ekaterininsky Canal (now called the Griboyedov Canal), they began to call it “Bolshoi Kalinkin.”
+During its existence, the bridge has repeatedly changed its name: "Kalinkovsky Bridge" (1755), "Kalinkinsky Bridge" (1758–1875), "Kalinkin Bridge" (1763–1867).
+Since 1820, after the appearance of the Malo-Kalinkin Bridge across the Ekaterininsky Canal (now called the Griboyedov Canal), they began to call it "Bolshoi Kalinkin."
 The modern name in the form of "Old Kalinkin Bridge" appeared in 1873, since the bridge was on the same highway with Novo-Kalinkin Bridge across the Obvodny Canal.
 The Staro-Kalinkin Bridge variant has been well-known since 1907.